 How to Select An EB-5 Regional Center to Sponsor Your Project

-In 1992, two years after the creation of the EB-5 Visa program, the U.S. Citizenship and Immigration Services (USCIS) established the Immigrant Investor Pilot Program.
-Prior to this program, investors had to directly invest in EB-5 projects and were individually responsible for meeting the job requirements of USCIS.
-In order to obtain U.S. permanent resident status, which is the primary reason foreign nationals pursue EB-5 investments, an EB-5 investor must, by his/her investment, produce at least 10 jobs that last for no less than two years.
+In 1992, two years after the creation of the EB-5 visa program, the U.S. Citizenship and Immigration Services (USCIS) established the Immigrant Investor Pilot Program.
+Prior to this program, investors had to directly invest in EB-5 projects and were individually responsible for meeting the job requirements of the USCIS.
+To obtain U.S. permanent resident status, which is the primary reason foreign nationals pursue EB-5 investments, an EB-5 investor must, by his/her investment, produce at least 10 jobs that last for no less than two years.

-Direct EB-5 investments can include only direct job creation when determining the number of jobs a project creates—and so when indirect or induced jobs need to be included in the job creation calculation, investors must work through a USCIS-approved EB-5 regional center.
-EB-5 regional center sponsorship can be obtained in two ways: the project developer can seek to establish its own regional center or the developer can work with an existing regional center.
+Direct EB-5 investments can include only direct job creation when determining the number of jobs a project creates.
+When indirect or induced jobs need to be included in the job creation calculation, investors must work through a USCIS-approved EB-5 regional center.
+EB-5 regional center sponsorship can be obtained in two ways: the project developer can seek to establish its own regional center, or the developer can work with an existing regional center.

 Establishing a New EB-5 Regional Center

-In an effort to reduce costs, many developers consider applying for regional center status and keeping their projects in house.
+To reduce costs, many developers consider applying for regional center status and keeping their projects in-house.
 The application process, however, is slow and expensive.
-In order to gain USCIS approval for a new regional center, applicants must prepare and file Form I-924, Application for New Regional Center Designation under the Immigrant Investor Pilot Program.
+To gain USCIS approval for a new regional center, applicants must prepare and file Form I-924, Application for New Regional Center Designation under the Immigrant Investor Pilot Program.

 For many developers, the time and capital requirements of the EB-5 regional center approval process motivate them to pursue sponsorship for their projects from existing regional centers.